droglenc/IFAR/book/index.md

 I have been fortunate enough to have had three significant mentors during my career.

-* **Nicholas Bystrom** was my basketball coach and statistics and mathematics professor at Northland College.  ``Coach'' helped me understand, very early in my career, the power, utility, and beauty of mathematics and statistics.
+* **Nicholas Bystrom** was my basketball coach and statistics and mathematics professor at Northland College.
+"Coach"" helped me understand, very early in my career, the power, utility, and beauty of mathematics and statistics.
 * **James Selgeby** was my boss for a work-study position with the U.S. Fish and Wildlife Service during my last two years at Northland College.
 Jim trusted me as a fisheries scientist, fostered my passion for Great Lakes fisheries, and encouraged me to pursue an advanced degree in fisheries.
 * **George Spangler** was my doctoral advisor at the University of Minnesota.
 George strongly encouraged advanced studies in statistics, supported my interest in programming, and provided an environment, as a graduate student and later while on sabbatical, where I could creatively mix statistics, programming, and fisheries.